alibaba/bifrostui/packages/bui-core/src/Countdown/index.en-US.md

 ### The style of countdown timer

-Can be done through`timeSliceStyle`customize the style of each time slot for the countdown timer.
+You can customize the style of each countdown time slot through 'timeSliceStyle'.

 ```tsx
 import { Countdown, Stack } from '@bifrostui/react';